noahwiener/experiencely/README.md

 ### Phase 4: Profiles and Reviews (2 days)

 Phase 4 builds out user profile pages, with react components for the profile page, upcoming events, past events, and reviews.
 Workshop reviews will persist through to their hosts.
-(ASK TA--should I create a user store here?
-Or should adding reviews here just create one in the database, which will then communicate with the respective workshop's store, which in turn, will emit a change event?)
 I will go back to the browse and workshop pages to add review information to these pages.

 [Details][phase-four]

 ### Phase 5: Static pages, additional data (2 days)

 Phase 5 will include the creation of the home page, the footer/navbar, updates to the login page, and other static but css-heavy contributions.
 The home page will require some new css elements for hash fragments.
 In addition, logged in users will be redirected from the home to the browse page, and will not view the home page.
 The navbar will need to be aware of login status, so click handlers will need to be added to the log in, register, and log out buttons.
-CHECK WITH TAs--SHOULD THIS GO INTO A USER STORE?
-OR WHERE SHOULD THIS AUTHENTICATION INFO EXIST IN REACT?

 Finally, with the main architecture in place, I will add additional seed data, and complete the CSS.